 All these tires also are much stiffer than bicycle tires, which helps them stay on the rim.
 A supple tire can move in just one small spot, which makes it much easier to climb over the rim’s edge.
 I was surprised at Paul Camp to hear about the tester’s experience with a tire that isn’t even known for its supple casing.
 But compared to car or motorcycle tires, even stiff bicycle tires are supple…

-To test the limits of our tires with tubeless mounting, I installed a Compass Bon Jon Pass 700C x 35 mm Bon Jon Pass tires blowing off the rims, too.
-We’ve wondered whether perhaps there was a manufacturing error.
-We mounted one of the tires from that production run on a wheel with a Reynolds carbon rim that we had measured carefully to make sure its diameter was exactly to spec.
-We inflated the tire to its maximum pressure of 90 psi (6.2 bar) – without problems.
+To test the limits of our tires with tubeless mounting, I installed a Compass Bon Jon Pass 700C x 35 mm tire on a wheel that we had measured carefully to make sure its diameter was exactly to spec.
+I inflated the tire to its maximum pressure of 90 psi (6.2 bar) – without problems.
 The pressure has already gone down to 85 psi by the time I took the photo – there was no sealant in the tire for reasons that will become apparent in the next paragraph.

 I then inflated the tire further.
 100 psi was fine.
 105 psi, no problem.
 A few more pump strokes, about 108 psi, and – bam!
 The tire blew off the rim.
 I was wearing ear protection, and there was no sealant inside the tire, so no damage was done.

 Of course, few people would inflate a 35 mm tire to 108 psi (7.6 bar).
 Even with tubes, the Bon Jon Pass is rated to a maximum of 90 psi (6.2 bar).
 And as long as everything is perfect, you can run them tubeless at this pressure, too.
 But in the real world, not everything is perfect.
 The diameter of different rims can vary considerably.
-Panaracer’s engineers found that the rims on many production bikes are a bit smaller than spec, because that makes it easier to mount the tires on the assembly line.
+We’ve found that the rims on many production bikes are a bit smaller than spec, because that makes it easier to mount the tires on the assembly line.
 Of course, this also results in a looser fit of the tires.
 If you build up the rim bed with extra rim tape – some mechanics even use thicker ‘Gorilla Tape’ – you can improve the fit of the tire on the rim.

 Based on this experience, we recommend: Do not exceed 60 psi (4 bar) when running Compass tires tubeless.
 If you need higher pressures, please use tubes.
 Since the problems with running tubeless tires at high pressures are not limited to Compass tires, I’d recommend this for all tubeless tires – and especially for high-performance tires that are relatively supple.